-When submitting a quote in the new system, if there is an email address entered for the policyholder, will the system give the option of forwarding the quote to their email?
+When submitting a quote in Agent Gateway, if there is an email address entered for the policyholder, does the system give the option of forwarding the quote to their email?

 No, the system does not have the capability to send documents to the policyholder.

-On the new system, does the agent still need to print out the same documents and have the policyholder sign them?
+In Agent Gateway, does the agent still need to print out documents and have the policyholder sign them?

-Yes, all documents that require signatures will continue to require them in Agent Gateway.
+Yes, all documents that require signatures continue to require them in Agent Gateway.

 No, electronic signatures are not part of the Agent Gateway system.

-Will renewals that are on Agent Gateway still be mailed to the agent?
+Are renewals that are in Agent Gateway still mailed to the agent?

-No, the new system is paperless for agents.
-All documentation, including renewals generated by our new system, will be uploaded to the policy in Agent Gateway.
-Agents will be able to view these in the documents section.
-Policies that renew in our new system will no longer be mailed to the agent.
+No, Agent Gateway is paperless for agents.
+All documentation, including renewals generated by Agent Gateway, are uploaded to the policy in that system.
+Agents can view these in the documents section.
+Policies that renew in Agent Gateway are not mailed to the agent.

-When renewals migrate in 2019, will existing policies merge with accounts created in Agent Gateway?
+When renewals migrated in 2019, did existing policies merge with accounts created in Agent Gateway?

-No, for existing policies that are migrating, the new system will generate a separate account in Agent Gateway.
+No, the new system generated a separate account in Agent Gateway.

-No, Agent Gateway will not integrate with outside systems.
+No, Agent Gateway does not integrate with outside systems.

-Will our new login for TFPA be applicable to the updated TWIA system as well, or will they continue to be separate?
+Is our login for TFPA applicable to the TWIA system as well, or are they separate?

-The Agent Gateway login will also be applicable to the TWIA Claims Center system.
-Your TWIA login information for policy applications will remain the same.
+The Agent Gateway login is also applicable to the TWIA Claims Center system.
+Your TWIA login information for policy applications remains the same.

-With what web browsers will Agent Gateway be compatible?
+With what web browsers is Agent Gateway compatible?